About Workweek

 As a player-coach, this person will personally lead editing and production of 1 podcast show (4-8 episodes) per month, with the goal of developing a deep understanding of our team and work that will enable you to lead the scaling of the team effectively as we grow.

-They will collaborate closely with the Content Team to improve A/V content strategy, enhance podcast show formats, and support guest preparation, as well as with the Brand Partnerships Team to ensure sponsor integrations and custom deliverables are executed in a way that both meets requirements and builds trust in our relationships.
+More broadly, the Director, Audio & Video Production will balance creativity with project management.
+They will collaborate with our Creators and Content team to improve the quality of our podcasts and other A/V products, while also managing the production resources, schedules, and workflows to ensure content is delivered on time and on brand.
+They will also collaborate with our Brand Partnerships Team to ensure sponsor integrations and custom deliverables are executed in a way that both meets requirements and builds trust in our relationships.,

 The Director, Audio & Video Production will report to the COO and will directly manage a team of podcast producers, as well as source and manage contractors as needed.
 Clear communication with stakeholders, proactive issue resolution, and efficient resource management are critical to the success of this role.